jdbalistreri/PluggedIn/README.md

 ## Features

 Users can:
-- Create accounts
-- Create sessions (log in)
+- Create accounts and sessions (log in)
-- Create user profiles with personal information
-- Add past job/school experiences to their profiles
+- Create profiles with personal information and add past job/school experiences
-- Edit their profiles in place by double clicking the text
+- Edit profiles in place by double clicking the text
-- Request to connect with other users
+- Request to connect with other users and view connections
 - Send messages to other users
 - Search for users
-- Tour for new users and demo user account
+- Take a website tour on login or sign in with a demo account

 ## Implementation
 ###Profiles, Users, and Experiences